zuozhenggh/learning-library/security-library/database/data-safe/prepare-environment/prepare-environment.md

 The preparation required depends on how you want to run this workshop.

 - If you are using the Oracle free tier and you are a tenancy administrator, then you can skip tasks 3 and 4.
 - If you are using a paid account, the preparation required depends on the permissions that you have in your tenancy.
 If you are a tenancy administrator, then you can skip tasks 3 and 4.
-If you are a regular user, then you need to enlist the help of a tenancy administrator in your organization to complete tasks 2, 3, 4, and 5.
+If you are a regular user, then you need to enlist the help of a tenancy administrator in your organization to complete all the tasks.
-- If you are using an Oracle-provided environment, you can skip all of the tasks because your Oracle-provided environment already has the resources and permissions set up for you.
+- If you are using an Oracle-provided environment, you can skip all the tasks because your environment already has the resources and permissions set up for you.

 Estimated Lab Time: 15 minutes